powturbo/Turbo-Base64/README.md

  * 100% C (C++ compatible headers), without inline assembly
  * No other scalar base64 library encode or decode faster
  * Encode or decode more than **3 times** faster as other libraries
- * **2 times** faster on ARM than the next fastest simd neon base64
+ * faster than other SSE or ARM Neon based base64
- * Only non portable AVX2 based libraries are faster
+ * Only the non portable AVX2 based libraries are faster
  * More than 4 GB/s, saturates the fastest SSD drives
  * Portable library, both 32 and 64 bits supported
  * Ready and simple to use library, no hassless dependencies